TheUnknownCod3r/ColdWar-Lucy-Base/README.md

 [![Stars][stars-shield]][stars-url]
 [![Issues][issues-shield]][issues-url]

 **PLEASE NOTE RANK AND STATS DO NOT SAVE UNLESS YOU USE THE XP MODIFIER, AND KILLAURA AT HIGH ROUNDS.
-COLD WAR HAS AN XP AND LEVEL CAP.<br>
+COLD WAR HAS AN XP AND LEVEL CAP.**<br>
+<h1>You may Fork this Project, and you may Use The Menu base in your own Projects, but from now on I am **NOT** Allowing Rehosting of the menu outside of this Repo, or my UnknownCheats thread.
+Any external links *MUST* Link to either this repository, or the UnknownCheats thread.
+Any Pre-compiled versions being shared by users (MrJasonDex/ModdingX or whatever he wants to call himself Specifically) are **NOT** Supported, as I do not know what additional changes they made (NO SOURCE CODE)</h1>
 <!-- PROJECT LOGO -->
 <br />
 <div align="center">